House Raising and Elevation Contractor Pennsylvania

 - Tax Assessment from Town Appraiser (current house value excluding the land)

 - Current Elevation Certificate (from a licensed surveyor)

-- Color photos of house as is
+- Color photos of the house as-is

-Line by line breakdown of new elevation work including foundation work and it’s cost.
+Line by line breakdown of new elevation work including foundation work and its cost.
 This grant may reimburse you up to $30K.
 You have to pay the costs upfront and then your insurance company will reimburse you.
 Not everyone receives the full $30K.